nicholas-romano/Budget-Tracker/README.md

 ![Budget-Tracker](/images/Budget-Tracker.png)

 ## Description
-This application gives the user the ability to enter and track their income and expenses in a line graph over time.
+This application gives the user the ability to enter and track income and expenses in a line graph over time.

 ## Table of Contents
 * [Installation](#installation)